cosmicexplorer/comparisort/README.md

 Because comparison sorting shouldn't be that hard.
 Currently provides merge sorting and insertion sorting, which can be seen in [sort.R](R/sort.R).

+# Install

+For now, `devtools::install_github("cosmicexplorer/comparisort")`.

+# Documentation

+This is just a dump of the same info that's in the function documentation.
+Let me know if this is incomplete.

 ```
 merge_sort             package:comparisort             R Documentation